Piast Cieszyn

 Piast Cieszyn was a Polish sports club, founded in 1909 in Cieszyn.
 In the past, the club was known as Stal Cieszyn.
 Piast matches were played at the Municipal Stadium at ul.
 Jana Łyska 21 in Cieszyn.

-Ireneusz Jeleń is the Piast's most famous home-grown player.
-Here he started and ended his football career in 2013.
+Ireneusz Jeleń, Piast's famous home-grown player, started his football career here.

 In 2016, the original Piast Cieszyn was disestablished and split into three different entities: TS Piast Cieszyn, TS 1909 Piast Cieszyn and CKS Piast Cieszyn, the latter led by Jeleń.

 TS Piast Cieszyn was dissolved in 2018, followed by TS 1909 Piast two years later.
 CKS Piast, as of the 2024–25 season, competes in the Skoczów-Żywiec regional league.